Tips and tricks Best practice guides, FAQ & more

-There are countless automated regression testing tools for web applications on the market.
+There are countless automated regression testing tools for web application testing on the market.
 One of the most popular is Selenium WebDriver.
-In this post, we’ll take a look at Selenium and help you evaluate if it’s the right option for you and your testing team.
+In this post, we’ll take a look at Selenium test automation and help you evaluate if it’s the right option for you and your testing team.

 Once QA teams have made the decision to introduce automation into their testing efforts, many questions arise: How do we approach automation?
 Do we need a regression test automation strategy?
 How much should we automate?
 And what tool should we use?

-These are all relevant questions, and it is ideal to take a strategic approach to regression testing, as it can save you a lot of time and resources down the road.
+These are all relevant questions, and it is ideal to take a strategic approach to your regression test automation strategy, as it can save you a lot of time and resources down the road.

 When it comes to regression testing tools, it will also pay off to research your options thoroughly before investing your time, money, and effort.